-In February 2015, South Africa experienced an upsurge of xenophobic attacks throughout the country.
 In response to this horrendous act, SAIIA Chief Executive, Elizabeth Sidiropoulos, wrote this article and former senior researcher Tjiurimo Hengari wrote a related paper on the subject ‘Xenophobia Trivialises South Africa’s Ambitious Africa Policy’.
 Earlier this week the violent acts flared up again in Pretoria West.
 The institute again calls for an end to the violence and the stereotyping of certain groups as more crime-prone than others.
 South Africa must address the ‘demon’ of xenophobia and violence once and for all if it is to remain a leader for good on the continent.

 Twenty-one years ago, South Africa returned to the international community.
 More importantly it returned to the continent to reclaim its African identity.
 A few years later Thabo Mbeki’s African Renaissance provided the great vision for Africa to take its place among the community of nations as an equal partner.